This article was originally published by The Spaces

-- Prefab housing is designed by computer and made in modules for ease of construction
+Prefab housing -- designed by computer and made in modules -- is inherently suited to extreme climates and topography.

 It can be assembled in a matter of days, sometimes hours, which makes it ideal for isolated sites.
 And the need for a frame to survive a trip on a flatbed means that extra rigor generally goes into engineering and manufacturing.